EmilyM1/enhancements/enhancements/kube-apiserver/audit-policy.md

 - `WriteRequestBodies`: this is like `Default`, but it logs request and response HTTP payloads for write requests (create, update, patch).
 - `AllRequestBodies`: this is like `WriteRequestBodies`, but also logs request and response HTTP payloads for read requests (get, list).
+- `UserRequests`: this logs the requests from users in the `system:authenticated:oauth` user groups and logs requests for (create, delete).

 All of the profiles have in common that security-sensitive resources, namely